Approximate Bayesian Computation via Classification: Simulations

 We use the same simulation setup as \citet{kaji2021mh}.
 Each simulation is started at $X_0=50$ and $Y_0=100$ and state observations are recorded every 0.1 time units for a period of 20 time units, resulting in a series of $T=201$ observations each.
 The real data ($n=20$ time series) are generated with true values $\theta_0=(0.01, 0.5, 1, 0.01)'$.
 The predator-prey interaction dynamic is very sensitive to parameter changes.
 For example, Figure 4 of \citet{kaji2021mh} shows that a slight perturbation in $\theta_2$ leads to significant changes in the population renewal cycle.
 We rely on the ability of the discriminator to tell such different patterns apart.
 The sensitivity of the model to minor parameter changes is confirmed with heat-map plots of the estimated KL divergence as a function of $(\theta_1, \theta_4)'$ in \Cref{fig:lv_heatmap}. \Cref{fig:lv_zoomout} provides a plot of the estimated KL over the region $[0,0.1]^2$ where, apparently, the majority of the region is flat and uninformative with a sharp spike around the true values at $\theta_1=\theta_4=0.01$.
 We thus narrow the investigation down to a smaller region $[0,0.02]^2$ in \Cref{fig:lv_zoomin}.
 Again, the curvature in the estimated KL around the truth is quite steep.
 This may pose some issues for Metropolis-Hasting algorithms, since the majority of the prior region is uninformative and improper initialization could lead to extremely slow convergence.

 Previous ABC analyses of this model suggested various summary statistics including the mean, log-variance, autocorrelation (at lag 1 and 2) of each series as well as their cross-correlation \citep{papamakarios2016fast}.
-For the discriminator of our method, we choose the $\ell_1$-penalized (LASSO) logistic regression classifier with $m=n$ and with a penalty $\lambda$ selected via 5-fold cross-validation (as implemented in the R package \texttt{glmnet}).
+For the discriminator of our method, we choose the $\ell_1$-penalized (LASSO) logistic regression classifier (LRD) with $m=n$ and with a penalty $\lambda$ selected via 5-fold cross-validation (as implemented in the R package \texttt{glmnet}), {as well as a random forest classifier (RF).}

 Similar to \citet{kaji2021mh}, we use an informative prior $\theta \in U(\Xi)$ with a restricted domain $\Xi =[0, 0.1] \times [0, 1] \times [0,2] \times [0, 0.1]$ so that the computation is more economic and efficient.
 A typical snapshot of the ABC posteriors is plotted in \Cref{fig:lv_post}.
 From the plot, we can see that the difficulty in estimating different parameters varies a lot and $\theta_3$ is the most challenging among all.
-While other methods give relatively flat posteriors for $\theta_3$, our method (KLC) combined with the scaled exponential kernel identifies the correct location of the parameter with a much tighter posterior.
+While other methods give relatively flat posteriors for $\theta_3$, our method (RF) combined with the scaled exponential kernel identifies the correct location of the parameter with a much tighter posterior.
+For the DNN approach, the posteriors seem to be very flat and the estimation for $\theta_2$ is biased.
+Considering its heavy computation costs shown in \Cref{tab:comp_cost}, we exclude this method in the repetition experiment.
 The average performance of ABC methods under this model is summarized in \Cref{tab:lv_comp}.
-We can see that KLC with the exponential kernel gives the tightest CI most of the time, while maintaining relatively small estimation errors.
+We can see that RF with the exponential kernel gives the tightest CI most of the time, while maintaining relatively small estimation errors.